Probing the anomalous $tq\gamma$ couplings through single top production at the future lepton-hadron colliders: CROSS SECTIONS AND SENSITIVITY ANALYSIS

 \section{CROSS SECTIONS AND SENSITIVITY ANALYSIS}

 In this section, we have examined the potential of the future $\mu p$ colliders on the anomalous FCNC transitions through ${tq\gamma}$ interactions.
 Schematic diagram for the process $\mu p \rightarrow \mu \gamma p{\rightarrow}\mu W b X$ is shown Fig. 1.
 The tree level Feynman diagrams for the subprocesses $\gamma q\rightarrow W b$ in our calculations are displayed in Fig. 2.
 These subprocesses include four Feynman diagrams.
 Three of these diagrams give only SM contribution and a Feynman diagram consists of the anomalous ${tq\gamma}$ contribution arising from new physics.
 For the main process $\mu p \rightarrow \mu \gamma p{\rightarrow}\mu W b X$, the total cross sections as a function of the anomalous $ \kappa_{tq\gamma}$ couplings for various center-of-mass energy values of the LHC-$\mu p$, the FCC-$\mu p$ and the SPPC-$\mu p$ have been investigated.
-We have performed on numerical cross section calculations using by the CalcHEP simulation program which is been added the new interaction vertices \cite{72}.
+We have performed numerical calculations on cross sections by using the CalcHEP simulation program, in which new interaction vertices has been added \cite{72}.
 In here, the distribution function of photon emitted by muon in the EPA is given by

 where $x=\frac{E_{\gamma}}{E_{\mu}}$ and $Q_{max}^{2}$ is the maximum virtuality of the photon.
 During the calculation, the photon virtuality is taken as $Q_{max} ^ {2} = 2$ GeV$^{2}$.
 The minimum value of $Q_{min}^{2}$ is given as follows